|

 captured.

-The 2nd Division also managed to achieve
+The 2nd Division also

 Operation SPRING

-Operation SPRING was the
+Operation SPRING was an

 Operation TOTALIZE